Getting started

 package MyProject;

-Now, we can add MyProject.sysml to our project by running the following
+Now, you can add MyProject.sysml to the project by running the following command:

 $ sysand include MyProject.sysml